General Data Protection Regulation (GDPR) and UK Data Protection Act 2018

 THE IMPACT OF BREXIT

-Over a longer time period, it is likely that the UK will diverge even further from the EU in its approach to data privacy issues.
-Companies will therefore need to not only prepare for the impending departure of the UK from the EU, but also closely monitor developments as the rules for data processing and control evolve.
+Over a longer time period, it is possible that the UK will diverge even further from the EU in its approach to data privacy issues.
+Companies will therefore need to closely monitor developments as the rules for data processing and control evolve, and respond accordingly.

-These issues take on a particular level of importance when the penalties that the GDPR introduced for non-compliance are considered.
-The maximum penalty that can be applied under the GDPR is the greater of €20 million or four percent of a business’s annual worldwide turnover.
+These issues take on a particular level of importance when the penalties that the EU GDPR introduced for non-compliance are considered, which remain present in the UK GDPR.
+The maximum penalty that can be applied under the either the EU or the UK GDPR is the greater of €20 million/£17.5 million or four percent of a business’s annual worldwide turnover.
 Getting the right advice about the GDPR is essential for your business.

 AN EXPERIENCED PRESENCE IN LONDON

 When GDPR came into force, Jenner & Block was there for its clients.
-With the impending schism between the EU’s GDPR and the UK’s GDPR, we remain a resource on which companies can rely to navigate the applicable legal regimes.
-The Jenner & Block data privacy and cybersecurity team has extensive experience in ensuring that data privacy compliance programmes are established and overhauled, to ensure compliance with the GDPR and the UK’s new data privacy regime.
+Following the UK’s departure from the EU our clients relied on Jenner & Block to help them navigate the applicable legal regimes.
+Now, in a new era of uncertainty, the Jenner & Block Data Privacy and Cybersecurity Practice is ready to use its extensive experience to ensure that data privacy compliance programmes are revised in the short term to ensure compliance with the UK GDPR and then whatever form the UK’s new data privacy regime ultimately takes.

 Jenner & Block’s London team characterises the best traditions of the firm.
-Drawing on a diverse range of experience, the team is capable of handling a wide range of matters that relate to European data protection issues.
+Drawing on a diverse range of experience, the team is capable of handling a wide range of matters that relate to European data protection issues, and has experience of dealing with other data protection regimes globally.
 This capacity ranges from counselling clients through data incidents attracting regulatory and public scrutiny to providing advice in an agile manner to resolve complex privacy issues.